SSpeights/PowerShellGuide/11-psfunctions.md

 Go to any directory on your computer and create a PowerShell script called `FunctionTest.ps1`.
 In `FunctionTest.ps1`, add the cmdlet you just typed at your command prompt with a few small changes - `Get-HostReport -Path "C:\Users\speightss\Source\PS\MyComputerNames.txt"`

-Run the script.
+Now, run the script.
 The script should run and give you the same result as before.

 Additionally, you can also embed functions in PowerShell Modules.
 When you do this you can share your functions with other people who can benefit from the code that you have written but keep in mind that if you are going to share your code, it should be usable and that you must maintain it both the code and the documentation.